-Acquiring entities that have adopted ASU 2014-09, Revenue from Contracts with Customers, and ASU 2017-05 should consider whether the transaction is in the scope of ASC 610-20.
-Under ASC 610-20, acquiring entities must evaluate whether the consideration given is a nonfinancial asset or in-substance nonfinancial asset within its scope.
-If that is the case, the assets acquired must be treated as noncash consideration received, and any gain or loss must be recognized in accordance with ASC 610-20.
-Refer to section 11.1 of our FRD, Revenue from contracts with customers (ASC 606), for guidance on this assessment.
+If the consideration given consists of nonfinancial assets or in-substance nonfinancial assets, the acquiring entity should consider whether the transaction is in the scope of ASC 610-20.
+If it is, the assets acquired must be treated as noncash consideration received, and any gain or loss must be recognized in accordance with ASC 610-20.
+Refer to section 2 of our FRD, Gains and losses from the derecognition of nonfinancial assets (ASC 610-20), for guidance on this assessment.